-Two mowed detention basins at the east entrance can be retrofitted with rain gardens to capture, treat, and infiltrate stormwater runoff from the driveway and enhance pollinator habitat.
-Two sections of parking spaces can be converted to porous pavement to capture and infiltrate runoff from the parking lot.
+A bioretention system can be installed north of the road in front of the building to manage pavement runoff.
+Parking spaces north of the building can be replaced with pervious pavement to capture and infiltrate stormwater runoff from the parking lot.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.